 The YoY performance rules out the impact of seasonality in the business of the company.
 It provides an opportunity to understand the current performance of the company with the performance in the last year under similar seasonal parameters.

 2) Quarter on Quarter (QoQ) performance:

-It compares the performance of the company during the reported quarter (March 2016) with the performance in the preceding quarter (December 2015).
+It compares the performance of the company during the current quarter with the performance in the last quarter.
 The key evaluation parameters remain the same as per the above discussion.

 Even in quarterly performance evaluation, it is advised that investors should give more weightage to YoY performance than QoQ performance.
 As mentioned above YoY performance is assumed to rule out the impact of seasonality in the business performance evaluation.

 QoQ performance evaluation is of least importance among the three scenarios discussed above (YTD, YoY and QoQ).

 I believe that changing the views about a company after each quarterly results, is to fundamental investing what intra-day trading is to technical investing: